osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/sponsorship.md

 ### Silver

+_$5,000 AUD + GST_

 **The silver sponsorship package includes:**

 - Two conference registrations
-- Two workshop registrations
 - Two dinner tickets
 - Option to purchase an additional conference registration at early bird rates
 - Trade table during the conference (subject to availability, select location after Gold sponsors)
-- Acknowledgement at opening and closing sessions
+- Verbal acknowledgement at opening and closing sessions
-- Speaking slot
+- One social media mention
+- Email mention sent out to mailing list subscribers
 - Logo on marketing materials (e.g. on-stage conference banner, rotational sponsor slides)
 - Logo, link and 100 word blurb on the conference website

 ### Bronze

+_$2,500 AUD + GST_

 **The bronze sponsorship package includes:**

 - One conference registration
-- One workshop registration
+- One dinner ticket
-- Acknowledgement at opening and closing sessions
-- Logo on marketing materials (e.g. on-stage conference banner, rotational sponsor slides)
-- Logo with link on the conference website

-### Supporter

-**The supporter sponsorship package includes:**

-- Acknowledgement at opening and closing sessions
+- Non-verbal acknowledgement at opening and closing sessions
+- One social media mention
+- Email mention (This will go out alongside other Bronze level sponsors to mailing list subscribers)
 - Logo on marketing materials (e.g. on-stage conference banner, rotational sponsor slides)
 - Logo with link on the conference website